 - (15) Economics.
 The student understands domestic and foreign issues related to U.S. economic growth from the 1870s to 1920.
-The student is expected to: - (A) describe how the economic impact of the Transcontinental Railroad and the Homestead Act contributed to the close of the frontier in the late 19th century; - (B) describe the changing relationship between the federal government and private business, including the growth of free enterprise, costs and benefits of laissez-faire, Sherman

-Antitrust Act [anti-trust acts], [the] Interstate Commerce Act, and [the] Pure Food and Drug Act; - (C) explain how foreign policies affected economic issues such as the Chinese Exclusion Act of 1882, the Open Door Policy, Dollar Diplomacy, and immigration quotas; and - (D) describe the economic effects of international military conflicts, including the Spanish-American War and World War I, on the United States . [; and] - [(E) describe the emergence of monetary policy in the United States, including the Federal Reserve Act of 1913 and the shifting trend from a gold standard to fiat money.] - (16) Economics.
+The student is expected to: - (A) describe how the economic impact of the Transcontinental Railroad and the Homestead Act contributed to the close of the frontier in the late 19th century; - (B) describe the changing relationship between the federal government and private business, including the growth of free enterprise, costs and benefits of laissez-faire, Sherman Antitrust Act, Interstate Commerce Act, and Pure Food and Drug Act; - (C) explain how foreign policies affected economic issues such as the Chinese Exclusion Act of 1882, the Open Door Policy, Dollar Diplomacy, and immigration quotas; and - (D) describe the economic effects of international military conflicts, including the Spanish-American War and World War I, on the United States. - (16) Economics.
 The student understands significant economic developments between World War I and World War II.
-The student is expected to: - (A) analyze causes of economic growth and prosperity in the 1920s, including Warren Harding's Return to Normalcy, reduced taxes, and increased production efficiencies; - (B) identify the causes of the Great Depression, including the impact of tariffs on world trade, stock market speculation, bank failures, and the monetary policy of the Federal Reserve System; - (C) analyze the effects of the Great Depression on the U.S. economy and society such as widespread unemployment and deportation and repatriation of people of [European and] Mexican heritage [and others]; - (D) compare the New Deal policies and its opponents' approaches to resolving the economic effects of the Great Depression; and - (E) describe how various New Deal agencies and programs, including the Federal Deposit Insurance Corporation, the Securities and Exchange Commission, and the Social Security Administration, continue to affect the lives of U.S. citizens. - (17) Economics.
-The student understands the economic effects of government policies from World War II through the present [and the Cold War].
-The student is expected to: - (A) describe the economic effects of World War II on the home front such as mobilization, the end of the Great Depression, rationing, and increased opportunity for women and minority employment; - (B) identify the causes of prosperity in the 1950s, including the Baby Boom and the impact of the GI Bill (Servicemen's Readjustment Act of 1944), and the effects of prosperity in the 1950s such as increased consumption and the growth of agriculture and business; - (C) describe the economic impact of defense spending on the business cycle and education priorities from 1945 to the 1990s; - (D) identify the actions and outcomes of government policies intended to create economic opportunities for citizens [and the private sector] such as the Great Society, affirmative action, and Title IX [to create economic opportunities for citizens and analyze the unintended consequences of each]; and - (E) describe the dynamic relationship between U.S. international trade policies and the U.S. free enterprise system such as the Organization of Petroleum Exporting Countries (OPEC) oil embargo, the General Agreement of Tariffs and Trade (GATT), and the North American Free Trade Agreement (NAFTA).
+The student is expected to: - (A) analyze causes of economic growth and prosperity in the 1920s, including Warren Harding's Return to Normalcy, reduced taxes, and increased production efficiencies; - (B) identify the causes of the Great Depression, including the impact of tariffs on world trade, stock market speculation, bank failures, and the monetary policy of the Federal Reserve System; - (C) analyze the effects of the Great Depression on the U.S. economy and society such as widespread unemployment and deportation and repatriation of people of Mexican heritage; - (D) compare the New Deal policies and its opponents' approaches to resolving the economic effects of the Great Depression; and - (E) describe how various New Deal agencies and programs, including the Federal Deposit Insurance Corporation, the Securities and Exchange Commission, and the Social Security Administration, continue to affect the lives of U.S. citizens. - (17) Economics.
+The student understands the economic effects of government policies from World War II through the present.
+The student is expected to: - (A) describe the economic effects of World War II on the home front such as mobilization, the end of the Great Depression, rationing, and increased opportunity for women and minority employment; - (B) identify the causes of prosperity in the 1950s, including the Baby Boom and the impact of the GI Bill (Servicemen's Readjustment Act of 1944), and the effects of prosperity in the 1950s such as increased consumption and the growth of agriculture and business; - (C) describe the economic impact of defense spending on the business cycle and education priorities from 1945 to the 1990s; - (D) identify the actions and outcomes of government policies intended to create economic opportunities for citizens such as the Great Society, affirmative action, and Title IX; and - (E) describe the dynamic relationship between U.S. international trade policies and the U.S. free enterprise system such as the Organization of Petroleum Exporting Countries (OPEC) oil embargo, the General Agreement of Tariffs and Trade (GATT), and the North American Free Trade Agreement (NAFTA). - (18) Government.
+The student understands changes over time in the role of government.
+The student is expected to: